Catizard/lampghost/README.md

 - `Time Machine`: Compare lamp status between you and your friends, and could even "turn back" your friend's save file time(Suppose your friend is already ^^, using `LampGhost` allows you comparing the lamp status the moment that your friend achived ★5).
 And even "back port" the data into beatoraja
 - `Favorite Folder`: Customize favorite folder and import it as a difficult table in `beatoraja`(tip: You can reload table by pressing F2 in game).
 More specifically, import `http://127.0.0.1:7391/table/lampghost.json` in `beatoraja` while keep `LampGhost` opening
 - `Custom Difficult Table`: Customize your own difficult table and export, share, or deploy to static website
-- `Download Missing BMS`: LampGhost implements the integration with some BMS download servers, you can download the missing BMS through LampGhost
+- `Download Missing BMS`: LampGhost implements the integration with some BMS download servers, you can download the missing BMS through LampGhost or supply missing bms based on difficult tables

 Because `LampGhost` is an **offline** tool, therefore: